rzeldent/esp32cam-rtsp/README.md

 - PlatformIO: Upload Filesystem Image (esp32cam)
 - PlatformIO: Upload (esp32cam)

-To monitor the behavior run the task
+To monitor the behavior run the task, run:
 - PlatformIO: Monitor (esp32cam)

 ## Setting up the ESP32CAM-RTSP
 After the programming of the ESP32, there is no configuration present.
 This needs to be added.